adilgarde/diouanawoman/README.md

 > What happens when beauty is treated not as frivolous consumption, but as economic behavior, symbolic capital, and social infrastructure?

-This repository houses working papers, modeling experiments, and early analytical prototypes related to the development of **Erotic Capital Economics**.
+This repository houses working papers related to the development of **Erotic Capital Economics**.

 ## Research Direction